 What is Tugboat Beach?

 This beach is located on the southern end of Curaçao, on the eastern side of Caracas Bay.
 It’s not really much to look at: a pebbly bit of coastline next to an industrial zone.
-In fact, when I visited, a huge drilling rig had just been installed right next to it!
+In fact, when I visited, a massive drilling rig had just been installed right next to it!
 Other times, huge ships can be docked there to receive maintenance.
 Not exactly ideal.

 So why is Tugboat Beach one of the most popular beaches on the entire island, then?
 Well, the name kind gives it away.
 Located only around 50 meters/165 ft from the beach, in shallow waters, is the decades-old wreck of a small tugboat.